PS2ClassicsVault/DynamicSystemTweaks-arm64-Magisk-Module/README.md

 ## Requirements:
 - Magisk 20.4 or higher
 - Android 10 or higher
-- Arch: arm64-v8a
+- Arch: arm64-v8a or better
 - Rooted device

 ## Changelog
 [View changelog here](https://github.com/PS2ClassicsVault/DynamicSystemTweaks-arm64-Magisk-Module/blob/main/changelog.md)

 ## Requirements:
-- CPU with 8 cores (needed for dex2oat to perform 8 thread tasks).
+- CPU with 6 cores or higher (needed for dex2oat to perform 6+ thread tasks).
 - arm64-v8a device only

 This version works similar to our original DynamicSystemTweaks Module, but is only intended for 64-bit only devices, running this on a non-64-Bit device will cause your system to bootloop!